 This course enables students to gain both physics and engineering aspects of various modern optical imaging, sensing and detection techniques.
 Focus is given to applications in industry, defense and security, and life science.
 Prerequisite: PHYS 316.
-Credit, three hours.

 PHYS-411.
 FIBER OPTICS COMMUNICATIONS